ovaschool/ovaschool.github.io/staticpages/ova2026-registration.markdown

 TBA in late March

 ### Costs:
 The registration fee covers accommodation at the dorms (July 27 - August 7), and access to classes.
 It is to be paid in cash in the local currency (HUF) or in Euro at the day of arrival.
-Shared rooms host 4 people and there is only limited availability of single rooms.
+Shared rooms host 4 people; there is limited availability of single rooms and they will be assigned on a first come, first serve basis.

 #### Early bird prices (before May 1)
 - two weeks shared room: €230